20 Types of Metal Music (Metal Sub-Genres)

-The social unrest and widespread poverty caused violent rebellion towards the establishment.
+The social unrest and widespread poverty caused a violent rebellion against the establishment.
 This was reflected not just in the punk movement but also in the New Wave Of British Heavy Metal that reached peak popularity in the early 1980s.

-The DIY approach to the genre and subculture resulted in the emergence of many indie record labels who prevented corporate machinery from taking over the genre.
-Since major music magazines covered mostly the Punk movement, it was the circulation fanzines and DJs who helped the music reach a bigger audience.
+The DIY approach to the genre and subculture resulted in the emergence of many indie record labels that prevented corporate machinery from taking over the genre.
+Since major music magazines covered mostly the Punk movement, it was the circulation of fanzines and DJs that helped the music reach a bigger audience.

 NWOBHM is credited for inspiring many new genres of Metal, as we know it today.

 Dedringer, Witchfinder General, and Praying Mantis for a more melodic NWOBHM approach.

 Stoner Metal is a mix of Doom Metal with Psychedelic and Acid Rock.
 Like Sludge Metal, the tempo is generally slower with heavily distorted guitars and songs that have the bass in the forefront.

 The bands Kyuss and Sleep are credited for developing the genre in the 1990s.
 Stoner Metal is also referred to as ‘Stoner Rock’ due to the melodic vocals and often ‘retro’ production used to create the music.